-include List of config files to include. (default: None)

-- include_dir List of config directories.
+- include List of config files to include. (default: None).
+You can use wildcards () to include particular schemes for your files. - include_dir List of config directories.
 All files matching .ini under each directory will be included. (default: None) - stream_backend Defines the type of backend to use for the streaming.
-Possible values are thread or gevent. (default: thread)
+Possible values are thread or gevent. (default: thread) - warmup_delay The interval in seconds between two watchers start. (default: 0) - httpd If set to True, Circus runs the circushttpd daemon. (default: False) - httpd_host The host ran by the circushttpd daemon. (default: localhost) - httpd_port The port ran by the circushttpd daemon. (default: 8080)